Direct lens vs indirect lens, what effect does this have for your work lighting?

 The directly placed LEDs give a bright light image and a good concentrated light distribution.
 The lamp is equipped with a robust housing, the 16 LEDs produce heat and this is dissipated by the cooling ribs on the rear of the housing.
 This ensures a long life compared to competing lamps with a flatter housing.

-View product
+Bekijk product

-LED worklight 48w watt
+LED werklamp 48w watt

-A work lamp with indirect light
+A work lamp with an indirect lens

 As a test of the sum, we have now had the TRSW12275FB underwater continuously for 3 years.
 To this day, the lamp works without any problems.
 On average, we get less than 1% return from this worklight, so this powerhouse may also be of interest to your vehicle.